Pycnanthemum muticum

-Pycnanthemum muticum commonly known as clustered mountain mint is a plant from the mountain mint genus Pycnanthemum that is native to the eastern United States.
-It grows in well watered dappled woodlands and meadows in the wild.
+Pycnanthemum muticum, commonly known as clustered mountain mint, is a plant from the genus Pycnanthemum that is native to the eastern United States.
+It grows in well-watered dappled woodlands and meadows in the wild.
 It is also planted in gardens because it is highly attractive to butterflies and other pollinators.

 Description

 Pycnanthemum muticum is a herbaceous perennial plant that grows to 40-100 cm in height.
 Stems branch quite often, with the lower branches being short and leafy and upper ones nearly reaching the same height as the main stem.
 The stems have the typical square cross section characteristic of mints.
 The plants stand upright (erect) and spread by adapted underground stems (rhizomes).
 The ends of the stems are covered in very small hairs towards their ends.

 The leaves are larger towards the base of the plant, have toothed edges, and are directly attached to the main stem (sessile).
-They vary in shape from rounded rectangles (oblong leaves) being somewhat egg shaped lance points (ovate-lanceolate).
+They vary in shape from rounded rectangles (oblong leaves) to being somewhat egg-shaped lance points (ovate-lanceolate).
 At their largest they are 4-7 cm long.
 The leaves of Pycnanthemum muticum are fuzzy in texture with very tiny hairs and are gray-green.
-They also have very distinct veins and this characteristic, along with the compactness of the flowering heads, helps to distinguish this species from others of its genus.
+They also have very distinct veins; this characteristic, along with the compactness of the flowering heads, helps to distinguish this species from others of its genus.